 Prior to stock transfer to Lee Valley Housing Association, then later Riverside; the tenants and residents were not happy with their estate.
 The repair service was very limited resulting in properties in poor condition on an estate where no one wanted to live; which then attracted vandals and an increase in anti-social behaviour.

 A community group known as HADCA, Hartsbourne and District Community Association told the Council they were not happy with the service they received and that they could do better themselves!
 So in their own time they spent the next 2 years training on managing a housing estate.
 HADCA then asked tenants for their vote of confidence and they won!
 In April 2000 Childwall Valley Estate Management Board was formed.
 Four members of HADCA are still fully involved today.
-For information on our location visit `contact us` and for directions to the EMB Office visit `Find Us`
+For information on our location see the information box at the top of the page.

 Childwall Valley EMB Board